lopezzot/ATLHECTB/README.md

 ## Geant4 and Github Actions
 ⚠️ ATLHECTB is automatically tested on every ``push`` against Geant4.11.0 and the latest Geant4 release via GitHub Actions on ``ubuntu-latest``.

 Geant4 binaries are available [here](https://github.com/hahnjo/geant4-actions-binaries).
-If you want your Geant4 application to be tested automatically, feel free to used this [workflow](https://github.com/lopezzot/ATLHECTB/blob/main/.github/workflows/geant4-test.yml).
+If you want your Geant4 application to be tested automatically, feel free to use this [workflow](https://github.com/lopezzot/ATLHECTB/blob/main/.github/workflows/geant4-test.yml).

 <!--Bugs report-->
 ## Bugs report